parkouss/webmacs/docs/user_configuration.rst

-   The global buffer should not define single letter keychords, as you won't be able to type that letter in editable fields, thus this is possible in the webbuffer keymap.
+   The global buffer should not define single letter keychords, as you won't be able to type that letter in editable fields, thus this is possible in the webbuffer :term:`keymap`.

 .. _user_conf_webjumps: